guitarmanvt/django-flatqueries/trunk/README.txt

 are correct.
 Otherwise, the "view on site" button will not work correctly!

 SECURITY
+For editing, the standard Django Admin permissions apply.
+Any superuser will be able to edit, as well as any staff person with the appropriate permissions.

+For running queries, an additional permission is needed for staff users.
+Assign 'flatqueries.can_run_query' to grant this permission to users or groups.

-Basically, there is none, beyond requiring login.
-So, be careful not to let query URLs fall into the hands of users you don't want running them.
+Still, be careful not to let query URLs fall into the hands of users you don't want running them.
 If you ignore this warning, then any trouble that results is YOUR OWN FAULT. :P